 Carolyn Sufrin, M.D., Ph.D., is an associate professor of gynecology and obstetrics at the Johns Hopkins University School of Medicine and of health, behavior, and society at the Johns Hopkins Bloomberg School of Public Health.
-As a board-certified obstetrician and gynecologist, her areas of clinical expertise include family planning, general obstetrics and gynecologic care.
+As an obstetrician and gynecologist, her areas of clinical expertise include family planning, general obstetrics and gynecologic care.

 Dr. Sufrin earned an undergraduate degree in anthropology at Amherst College, followed by a medical degree at the Johns Hopkins University School of Medicine.
 She completed residency training at Magee-Womens Hospital of University of Pittsburgh Medical Center, as well as a fellowship in family planning at the University of California, San Francisco.
 While at the University of California, she also earned a doctorate in medical anthropology.